-This time of year, we can experience extended periods of hot and humid weather – remember last summer?
+This time of year, we can experience extended periods of hot and humid weather.
 When temperatures reach 95 degrees outside your air conditioner is going to run about 22 to 23 hours each day.
 Now that’s a major workout!
-So, to ensure your air conditioner is working at peak performance and keeping you and your family cool on those sizzling summer nights, here are several tips to help avoid repair despair.
+So, to ensure your air conditioner is working at peak performance and keeping you and your family cool on those sizzling summer nights, here are several tips to help avoid ac repair despair.

-- First and foremost, change the filter on your system every month.
+First and foremost, change the air conditioner filter on your system every month.
 A dirty filter can restrict air flow into the system and decrease its efficiency.

-- Peek at the condenser coils.
-If they are dirty or have dirt build-up between the coils you should rinse the coils with water from a garden hose.
-If the dirt build-up between the coils is excessive, its best to have a service technician clean the coils.
+Peek at the ac condenser coils.
+If they are dirty you should rinse the coils with water from a garden hose.
+If the dirt build-up between the coils is excessive, it's best to have a service technician clean the coils.

 Should your air conditioner stop working, check these items before calling your service technician:

-- Check the breaker panel for both the air conditioning and the furnace, and see if the breaker is tripped.
-If you reset the breaker and it trips again, please contact your service technician as this is the sign of a larger issues with your system.
+Check the hvac breaker box, and see if the breaker is tripped.
+If you reset the breaker and it trips again, please contact your service technician as this is the sign of a larger issue with your system.